 Tattoos and Piercings

 One of the greatest misconceptions about blood donation is that you can’t donate if you have a tattoo or a piercing.
 This is a myth.
 As long as your tattoo or piercing is healed and was done at a professionally licensed establishment in California, you can donate!
-Otherwise, you will have to wait one year.
+Otherwise, you will have to wait 3 months.
 A professional licensed establishment means that the person receiving the tattoo or piercing was treated with sterile instruments and unused ink (packages that should have been opened in front of them, contents used one time, and then disposed of) and see posted or are shown upon request a valid license to practice issued by the State of California.

 - Influenza: No deferral, as long as you are feeling well